 Among the first groups to embrace the message of Groundhog Day were Buddhists, who were moved by its story of rebirth.
-As part of a talk at New York City’s Hudson Union Society, Harold Ramis spoke about the many people who had been moved by the film—including his Zen Buddhist mother-in-law.
+As part of a talk at New York City’s Hudson Union Society in 2009, Harold Ramis spoke about the many people who had been moved by the film—including his Zen Buddhist mother-in-law.

 Bill Murray isn’t the only seemingly otherworldly figure in Groundhog Day.
 In the same New York Times feature, film critic Michael Bronski noted the Christ-like attributes assigned to Punxsutawney Phil (yes, the groundhog) in the film.
 “The groundhog is clearly the resurrected Christ, the ever hopeful renewal of life at springtime, at a time of pagan-Christian holidays,” he noted.

 In the space between heaven and hell, according to Catholic Church doctrine, is purgatory.
-And in Groundhog Day, purgatory is the town of Punxsutawney itself—a place where Phil Connors must undergo his own brand of purification in order to decide the fate of his afterlife.
+And in Groundhog Day, purgatory is the town of Punxsutawney, Pennsylvania itself—a place where Phil Connors must undergo his own brand of purification in order to decide the fate of his afterlife.
 Blogger Jim Ciscell scoured the Internet to come up with the “Top 10 Reasons Why the Movie Groundhog Day is Actually Set in Purgatory,” which includes Connors’ own assertion in the film that he is “a god.”

 Dr. Niles Goldstein, a rabbi at New York City’s New Shul congregation, sees Connors’ actions as specifically geared toward Judaism, citing the fact that his good deeds beget more good deeds, as opposed to a place in heaven or state of nirvana.
 “The movie tells us, as Judaism does, that the work doesn't end until the world has been perfected,” Goldstein told The New York Times.

 There aren’t a lot of Hollywood comedies that have gained analytical attention from the psychiatric community—and psychoanalysts in particular.
 In his talk at the Hudson Union Society, Ramis recalled the number of psychiatric professionals who told him that, “Obviously the movie’s a metaphor for psychoanalysis, because we revisit the same stories and keep reliving these same patterns in our life.
 And the whole goal of psychoanalysis is to break those patterns of behavior.”